Background of the Cancer Benefit Program (the Program) sponsored by FASNY, AFDNYS, NYSAFC and NYSAC (the Associations)

 A29.
 The firefighter must be symptom free for 180 days between diagnoses.

 Q30.
-If a firefighter dies within 30 days of filing a claim for the lump-sum benefit, would the benefit still be paid?
+If a firefighter dies of cancer without filing a claim for the lump-sum benefit, would the benefit still be paid?

 Q31.
 What is the maximum amount of benefits a firefighter would receive under the lump-sum benefit?